Saturday, September 23, 2023, 9AM-NOON

 The Annual Upper Newport Bay Cleanup Day is a shining example of partnership in action.
 Roughly 1,000 people venture out into the marsh from the land and the water to remove over 20,000 lbs. of trash and recyclables.
 Individuals, families, and groups are all welcome.
-For a full list of all cleanup sites in Orange County, visit Orange County Coastkeeper’s website.
+For a full list of all cleanup sites in California visit the California Coastal Commission’s website.

 SPREAD THE WORD: Flyer coming soon.

 LAND CLEANUP: Over 700 volunteers to help remove trash from the uplands and marsh areas of the Bay and do some native plant restoration.
 These volunteers meet at the Peter and Mary Muth Interpretive Center.
 Shuttle service is provided to other areas of the Bay (along Back Bay Drive, Bayview, etc).
-Click here to register for this location.
+Registration coming summer, 2023 for this location.

 What to wear/bring: Everyone should wear old clothes and close-toed shoes because you will get dirty.
 Feel free to bring your own gloves and/or bucket if you have them to help pick up trash.
 It also helps for the land-based cleanup if you have tall/rubber boots or water shoes so you can get into the mud and reach those hard to get pieces that may be not as accessible when wearing regular sneakers.
 Please bring a reusable/refillable water bottle so we can reduce our plastic use.
 Be sure to bring your completed waiver (coming soon) to the event; minors need a guardian’s signature.

 We need your support!
 It takes a small army of staff, volunteers and supplies to mobilize 1,000 people for the day.
-Download our sponsorship packet and see how your team can support the Bay.
+Email us to see how your team can support the Bay in September.

 - California Department of Fish and Wildlife